Detachment Focus: Daemonic Incursion (Updated January 27, 2025)

 In this series of articles we take a deep dive into a specific detachment for a faction, covering the faction’s rules and upgrades and talking about how to build around that faction for competitive play.
 In this article, we’re covering the Daemonic Incursion Detachment for Chaos Daemons.

 The Tenth Edition Indexes gave Chaos Daemons some solid rules to work with, giving them a Detachment which more or less models an army of daemons united across various gods, often under the direction of Be’lakor.
-It’s not the most powerful detachment in the game but it boasts some solid abilities which work well with the faction’s ability to Deep Strike units.
+It’s your “all gods” Detachment, compared to the four monogod Detachments released during the Grotmas batch.
+It’s not currently the most powerful way to play Daemons, but it’s very competitively viable, particularly as it has a lot of great tricks for mobility and scoring.

 Detachment Overview